September 15, 2021

-Monitoring thousands of chatrooms, social media sites, and other potential online forums where potential threat actors lurk is far from a simple task.
+Monitoring thousands of web sources where potential threat actors lurk is far from a simple task.
 The surface web most people can easily access represents just the tip of the iceberg of online content.

 Cyber Intelligence and the Dark Web